50th (Northumbrian) Signal Regiment: North Africa

 After re-equipping and retraining in the United Kingdom, 50th Division sailed on 23 April 1941 to join Middle East Forces.
 Following spells in Cyprus, Iraq and Syria, it joined British Eighth Army for the Battle of Gazala (26 May–21 June 1942), where part of the division was captured.
 Eighth Army fell back to the El Alamein position, which it successfully defended.
 50th Division then took part in the Second Battle of El Alamein and the subsequent advance across North Africa to Tunisia, including the battles of Mareth and Wadi Akarit.

 Sicily

-For the Allied invasion of Sicily 50th Division was in the first assault wave and then fought its way up the east side of the island, including the Battle of Primosole Bridge.Barnes, pp. 3–55.
-With its experience of amphibious assaults, 50th Division was earmarked for the forthcoming invasion of Normandy (Operation Overlord) and sailed for Britain in October 1943.Barnes, pp. 53–5.
+For the Allied invasion of Sicily, 50th Division was in the first assault wave and then fought its way up the east side of the island, including the Battle of Primosole Bridge.
+With its experience of amphibious assaults, 50th Division was earmarked for the forthcoming invasion of Normandy (Operation Overlord) and sailed for Britain in October 1943.

 North West Europe

 On D Day, 50th Division was heavily reinforced to carry out the landings on Gold Beach.
 Once off the beach, 50th Division pushed inland towards Bayeux, and then consolidated its gains over the next few days against German counter-attacks.
-Progress towards Villers-Bocage was held up by strong Panzer units.Joslen, p.
-581.Barnes, pp. 74–9, 102–15 & Appendix C.
+Progress towards Villers-Bocage was held up by strong Panzer units.